mindfalls/fairfight-muay-thai/README.md

 The goal of this website is to attract individuals , ages six (6) and above, of different genders, with our without Muay Thai experience, and who wants to try a unique and fun way of keeping fit.
 The aim is to design a fully functional website that is user-friendly and can be easily accessed on all devices.

+## User Experience :

+- Ages 6 and up
+- Anyone who is interested to learn Muay Thai and get fit
+- All levels and abilities welcome

+## User requirements and expectations :

+- An easily navigated website.
+- Links works as expected.
+- Good presentation and a visually appealing design regardless of screen size.
+- An easy way to contact the gym.
+- Simple content that the user can skim read.

 ## User Stories: